Putting people of colour into the equation

 - Promote the achievements of scientists from marginalised backgrounds both throughout history and today. – Many scientists from marginalised backgrounds have done excellent work in STEM both now and throughout history, but their work has been systematically erased.
-Mainstream curriculum feature almost no scientists of colour, however representation of of colour succeeding in STEM curriculums is extremely important – if students of colour are able to read about the achievements of people from their ethnic background, they feel like their own achievements will be valued and will be encouraged to continue in their work.
+Mainstream curriculums feature almost no scientists of colour, however representation of people of colour succeeding in STEM curriculums is extremely important: if students of colour are able to read about the achievements of people from their ethnic background, they feel like their own achievements will be valued and will be encouraged to continue in their work.
 This also legitimises their work in white students/academics eyes, a huge problem that compounds their erasure.
 Additionally, due to the historical systematic and outright racism many of the achievements of scientists of colour has been overshadowed and dishonestly attributed to white scientists.
 We have therefore dedicated a section of this site to writing articles about historical and modern day scientists of colour and their work, not only focussing on scientists of colour who have thrived in the West, but also the development of science in specifically POC nations.
 Furthermore we focus on how a lot of the science we attribute to modern “Western science” was actually formulated and developed centuries prior and infinitely more morally in countries outside of the West.

 - We have a podcast episode and guide which helps those from marginalised backgrounds actually apply for a PhD programme.
 It states the lesser know realities of the process, many of which are not featured in university open days, as well as the costs that go along with them.